xiangivyli/data-science-portfolio/BT Customer Churn Prediction/README.md

 <a id = "ch3"></a>
 ## Chapter 3 Logistic Regression

-Step 1 split data: split dataset into training dataset and test dataset, I use 8:2 ratio to split it.
+Step 1 split data: split the dataset into a training dataset and a test dataset, I use an 8:2 ratio to split it.
-Step 2 modelling: define a function in which generate the model and calculate confusion matrix, accuracy, f1-score, coefficients and corresponding probability.
+Step 2 modelling: define a function which generates the model and calculates confusion matrix, accuracy, f1-score, coefficients and corresponding probability.

 The result is AUC=0.85